A And T Well Pumps Raleigh

 The Geology of Your Property

 The quality and quantity of water from your well depends upon the geology and hydrology of the land in which it lies.
 Well water comes from underground aquifers that exist throughout the ground at different depths.
 An aquifer is a pocket of water within the bedrock.
-A well drilling contractor uses science and educated presumption in determining how deep to drill in order to gain access to a sufficient supply of water in the aquifers.
+A well-drilling contractor uses science and educated presumption in determining how deep to drill to gain access to a sufficient supply of water in the aquifers.

-The location of your well is crucial in providing high quality and sufficient quantity of water.
+The location of your well is crucial in providing a high-quality and sufficient quantity of water.
 It’s best to work with a well drilling contractor like A&T who knows the hydrology and geology of your area.
 They will know the best place to dig and also how to size the system correctly.
 A local contractor will also know the codes and regulations for your location.

 Generally, the quality of your well water improves the deeper the drilling goes because minerals become richer.
 Over the course of the year, the water table rises and falls depending on the amount of rain and how the groundwater supply is being used.
 Therefore, the depth of the well needs to be such that it accommodates the times of the year when the water table is at its lowest level.
 An experienced and knowledgeable contractor will know about the water levels and climate conditions in your area.